Ring, County Waterford

-It is a growing area that has three schools – two primary (including Scoil na Leanaí in Coláiste na Rinne, an Irish language boarding school) and one secondary school, Meánscoil San Nioclás.
+It is a growing area that has three schools – two primary (including Scoil na Leanaí in Coláiste na Rinne, a Primary-level boarding school) and one secondary school, Meánscoil San Nioclás.
 There are also restaurants, pubs, and other businesses.
 There are two fishing piers/harbours (Ballynagaul and Helvick), two beaches (The Cunnigar and Ballynagaul) and a cove at Helvick.
 It is the only Gaeltacht in Waterford, and the only one in the south-east of Ireland.

 Name

 'Ring' is an anglicisation of the Irish name An Rinn, meaning cape, point or headland.
 In 2005, the Minister for Community, Rural and Gaeltacht Affairs Éamon Ó Cuív announced that by way of Placenames Orders under the Official Languages Act 2003, anglicised place names of Gaeltacht towns and villages would no longer feature on official signposts, and only the Irish language names would appear.

 Irish language

 Gaoluinn na nDéise, the Waterford variant of the Munster Irish language dialect, is spoken by local native speakers.
 The strongest age group of Irish speakers is the 10-14 age category, of which 50.8% use the language on a daily basis outside of educational institutions.
 A large number of people have moved to the area over recent decades (primarily from other parts of Ireland), and as a result, there is a group of people living in Ring for whom Irish is not their first language.

 The Comprehensive Linguistic Study of the use of Irish in the Gaeltacht, published in 2007 and updated in 2014, gave information in relation to the number of Irish speakers in Gaeltacht na nDéise and the three electoral divisions it comprises: Ring, Ballymacart and Ardmore.
 The results for Ring were as follows: 43.07% in 2007 and 48.14% in 2014.